nodejs/node/doc/api/test.md

     If unspecified, subtests inherit this value from their parent.
     **Default:** `Infinity`.

 This function is used to create a hook running after each subtest of the current test.
+Hooks are executed even if tests fail.

 ```js
 describe('tests', async () => {